daffainfo/ctf-writeup/KnightCTF 2023/README.md

 # KnightCTF 2023
 CTF writeup for KnightCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 54th place out of 848 teams
+I took part in this CTF competition with the TCP1P team and secured the 54th place out of 848 teams

 Thanks to the TCP1P team especially @dimasma0305